sting2804/auth0-grails3-spring-security-mvc-sample/README.md

-## Sample application demonstrating Auth0, Grails 3, and Spring Security integration for a Grails 3 MVC application
+## Sample application demonstrating Auth0, Grails 3, and Spring Security integration for a Grails 3 API application

-This is a companion sample for the [Auth0 Spring Security MVC](https://github.com/auth0/auth0-spring-security-mvc) library.
+This is a companion sample for the [Auth0 Spring Security API](https://github.com/auth0/auth0-spring-security-api) library.
 Please refer to that library and documentation for further information specific to the library itself.

 This sample application shows you how to:

- 1. Configure and run your Grails 3 application with Auth0 (Lock or Auth0.js) and Spring Security
+ 1. Configure and run your Grails 3 application with Spring Security
  2. 100% Java Configuration (Annotations)
  3. Secure one or more URL endpoints with Role / Authority based permissions (ROLE_USER, ROLE_ADMIN etc)
  4. Secure Java Services using method level security annotations for role based access control